d2l-ai/d2l-en/chapter_introduction/index.md

 let alone prices expressed as irrational numbers.
-In cases like this, when the target is actually discrete, but where the rounding takes place on a sufficiently fine scale, we will abuse language just a bit cn continue to describe our outputs and targets as real-valued numbers.
+In cases like this, when the target is actually discrete, but where the rounding takes place on a sufficiently fine scale, we will abuse language just a bit and continue to describe our outputs and targets as real-valued numbers.